 "I don't know enough about bears to know their exact proportions," replied de Bono gravely.
 "I imagine their organs are hidden in their fur."

-Presiding Judge Argyle – who, from the outset, seemed to think OZ magazine threatened the fate of Western civilisation – at one point interrupted to ask another defence witness, the jazz singer George Melly, what he meant by the word "cunnilinctus".
+Presiding Judge Argyle—who, from the outset, seemed to think OZ magazine threatened the fate of Western civilization—at interrupted at one point to ask another defense witness, the jazz singer George Melly, what he meant by the word "cunnilinctus."
 Melly helpfully explained the meaning: "Sucking.
 Blowing.
 Or going down or gobbling.
-Or, as we said in my naval days, 'yodelling in the canyon'."
+Or, as we said in my naval days, 'yodeling in the canyon.'"

 Later in the trial, Leary, also having problems with some of the words in OZ, asked Neville: "The cover of the magazine portrays, does it not, a series of lesbian poses?"

 "Yes, there are depicted three or four ladies enjoying themselves," Neville replied.